-Island Health has over 21,500 employees, 1,900 physician partners and 6,500 volunteers that provide health services to the 765,000 residents of Vancouver Island and adjacent coastal communities.
+Island Health is a regional health authority in British Columbia.
+With over 24,500 employees, 2,400 physician partners and 2,500 volunteers, Island Health is the largest employer on Vancouver Island that provides health services to more than 850,000 residents of Vancouver Island and adjacent coastal communities.

 To learn more, please visit the links below for general information regarding immigration, foreign credentials assessments and working in Canada.